Sanofi caps out-of-pocket insulin cost at $35 for uninsured U.S. patients

 Register now for FREE unlimited access to Reuters.com

-June 29 (Reuters) - French drugmaker Sanofi (SASY.PA) said on Wednesday uninsured diabetes patients in the United States will pay no more than $35 for 30-day supply of insulin, in the wake of heightened public scrutiny over soaring prices of the life-saving drug.
+(Reuters) - French drugmaker Sanofi said on Wednesday uninsured diabetes patients in the United States will pay no more than $35 for 30-day supply of insulin, in the wake of heightened public scrutiny over soaring prices of the life-saving drug.

 Sanofi said the new price, down from the prior out-of-pocket cost of $99, will be effective from July 1.